AntonShapovalov/Clean-Architecture-Spring/README.md

 ### Key points
 Overall, the application architecture provides a solid foundation for building a clean and maintainable code.
 It emphasizes the importance of separating concerns, isolating the core business logic, and making the code testable and reusable:
-* the business logic is isolated in domain layer
+* the business logic is isolated in the domain layer
 * domain is independent of any external frameworks
 * fast unit tests
 * data layer as a single source of truth